dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

   absoluteLifetime: "24h"         # Maximum session lifetime, default: 24h
   validIfNotUsedFor: "1h"         # Session expires if not used, default: 1h

-  # Default SSO trust policy for clients without explicit trustedPeers config
+  # Default SSO sharing policy for clients without explicit ssoSharedWith config
   # Options:
-  #   "all" - clients without trustedPeers trust all other clients (Keycloak-like)
+  #   "all" - clients without ssoSharedWith share sessions with all other clients (Keycloak-like)
-  #   "none" - clients without trustedPeers don't trust anyone (default)
+  #   "none" - clients without ssoSharedWith don't share sessions (default)
-  trustedPeersDefault: "none"
+  ssoSharedWithDefault: "none"

   # Whether "Remember Me" checkbox is checked by default in login/approval forms
   # When true: checkbox is pre-checked, user can uncheck